google/oss-fuzz/docs/ideal_integration.md

 ## Stage 2: Seed Corpus
-* The seed corpus should be available in revision control (same or different as the source code).
+The seed corpus should be available in revision control (same or different as the source code).
 The seed corpus should be maintained by the project owners and extended every time a bug found by the fuzz target is fixed.
 Inputs that trigger important parts of the code are also welcome.

+The quality of the seed corpus has huge impact on the efficiency of fuzzing .

 Examples:
 [boringssl](https://github.com/google/boringssl/tree/master/fuzz),